The "teapot in a city": a paradigm shift in urban climate modeling: Breakthroughs in Monte Carlo methods

 \section{Breakthroughs in Monte Carlo methods}

 A major feature of Monte Carlo methods is their insensitivity to the dimension of the problem.
 In the 2D building of \fig{couplage}, computing the heat loss of the $N \times M$ room building at 1\% precision takes roughly the same computing time as computing the heat loss of a building twice as high, made of twice as many storeys.
 This feature has been central in the use of these methods throughout many scientific fields ever since Nicholas Metropolis and Stanislaw Ulam coined the name ``Monte Carlo Method'' in their famous 1949 article \cite{metropolis1949monte}.
-It is the same feature that makes Monte Carlo methods so powerful to solve recursive equations such as the Fredholm equations of the second kind, and extensively used in particle transport from neutronics to rarefied gas to radiative transfer \cite{lux2018monte, farnoosh2008monte}.
-After kernel iteration of the collision operator, the integration problem becomes of infinite dimension, but double randomization simply translates it into successive sampling collision events one after the other (much as successive neighbouring rooms are sampled in the example of the 2D building) until an outcome is found.
+It is the same feature that makes Monte Carlo methods so powerful to solve recursive equations such as the Fredholm equations of the second kind, and extensively used in particle transport from neutronics to rarefied gas to radiative transfer \cite{lux2018monte}. {After use of kernel iterative method, the Fredholm equation admits Von Neumann series representation making the integration problem of infinite dimension \cite{farnoosh2008monte, doucet2010solving},} but double randomization simply translates it into successive sampling collision events one after the other (much as successive neighbouring rooms are sampled in the example of the 2D building) until an outcome is found.
 A major step was achieved when Monte Carlo methods were extended to problems that were not initially formulated into the framework of statistical physics.
 This led to important advances in the field of applied mathematics where Monte Carlo methods are now routinely used for large matrices inversion, and in physics when Richard Feynman and Marc Kac formulated the general solution of the differential equations that model advecto-reacto-diffusive processes as the expectation of a Wiener process \cite{del2004feynman, ito2012diffusion,kac1951some,feynman2005space,kac1947random}.
 This opened new fields of application with for instance Monte Carlo simulations of Brownian motions to solve three-dimensional transient diffusion \cite{lapeyre2003introduction, muller1956some, haji1967solution, sabelfeld_global_2019}.

 However, the insensitivity to the dimension was lost when problems included either (i) 3D geometries characterized by wide ranges of scales, (ii) coupled models of different natures or (iii) nonlinearities.
 The three following breakthroughs could overcome these limitations: